-How much the trip is going to cost is probably the next question that comes in mind after you have decided on “where to go” part.
-Ladakh too is no exception to this theory.
+How much will a trip to Ladakh cost?
+This is probably the first question that comes to mind after you have decided on a trip to Ladakh.
 Lack of knowledge about the region makes people wonder about how much it will cost to go there.
-In this article, I will provide some basic information and guidelines on how you can plan your minimum budget for Ladakh trip.
+In this article, I will provide some basic information and guidelines on how you can calculate and plan your minimum budget for Ladakh trip.

 How to Calculate Minimum Budget for Ladakh Trip?